 You can see from these statistics that email marketing is extremely effective and gets a very high ROI, which means you’ll be getting an excellent return on the investment you make.

 c.
 Statistics on Email Marketing for Dentists & Orthodontists

-- 55% of dental and orthodontic practices who engage in email marketing send out missives on a monthly basis.
+- 55% of dentists and orthodontists who engage in email marketing send emails once a month.

-- More than half (53%) of all dental and orthodontic practices who do email marketing have fewer than 500 subscribers on their email list.
+- 53% of all dental and orthodontic practices have fewer than 500 subscribers on their email list.